Kitware/VTK/Documentation/release/dev/add-vtkImplicitArrays.md

 # New vtkImplicitArrays!

+## Description

-VTK now offers new flexible `vtkImplicitArray` template class that implements the `vtkGenericDataArray` interface.
+VTK now offers new flexible `vtkImplicitArray` template class that implements a **read-only** `vtkGenericDataArray` interface.
 It essentially transforms an implicit function mapping integers to values into a pratically zero cost `vtkDataArray`.
 This is helpful in cases where one needs to attach data to data sets and memory efficiency is paramount.

+## Usage

 The `vtkImplicitArray` is templated on the backend that is "duck typed" so that it can be any const functor/closure object or anything that has a `map(int) const` method.
 Here is a small example using a constant functor in an implicit array: